I have such a yummy recipe to share today! This is a meal that pinches pennies and satisfies.

 Let me know how this flavorful fall salad works out for you in the comments section.

 Recently, I moved to an older home that was plagued by really slow drains.
 After every shower there was a nasty soap scum film that settled in the corners and up the sides of the tub.
-I like to keep a tidy house, so that scummy film was driving me nuts!
+Keeping a tidy house is important to me, so that scummy film was driving me nuts!

-I know that baking soda and hydrogen peroxide makes a fantastic laundry stain remover and works miracles on baked on messes in the oven and on baking sheets, so I set out to see if it would solve my scummy situation in the bathroom too.
-I was thrilled by the results.
+Baking soda and salt make a fantastic abrasive stain remover and works miracles on baked on messes in the kitchen, so I set out to see if it would solve my scummy situation in the bathroom too.
+The results floored me!

 Vinegar 2-3 cups

-This mixture is low cost, gentle but effective and the ingredients are things that most people already have in their kitchen/medicine cabinet.
+This is a low cost, gentle, effective mixture and the ingredients are things that most people already have in their kitchen.

 To start, remove the stopper of the tub or sink you are working on.

-Pour in baking soda until the drain is filled.
+Pour the baking soda and salt mixture into the drain until it is filled.

-Flush with hot water for 15-30 min.
-Boiling water is best.
-For the tub I will use a stock pot and then turn the knob to hot and let it run.
+Flush with boiling water and turn the tap to hot for 15-30 min.
+For the tub I will use a large stock pot of boiling water and then turn the knob to hot and let it run.

 The drain will improve immediately, but may still be slow.
 It takes time for the clog to work its way down to the larger sewage pipes.
 If the drain is still slow in a day or two, rinse and repeat!